View XML QR Code

 English

-Richard Keith Wilson was a World War II veteran and an for a time an Idaho resident.
-This collection consists of photographs from his time spent overseas, an infantry division history publication, and a few other printed publications relating to the division he served in.
-Also included are service pins and medals Wilson earned during his military service, including two Bronze Star Medals.
+Richard Keith Wilson was a World War II veteran and for a time an Idaho resident.
+This collection consists of photographs from his time spent overseas, an infantry division history publication, and other printed publications relating to the divsion he served in.
+Also included are service pins and medals Wilson earned during his military service, including two Bronze Star medals.

-Richard "Keith" Wilson was born on July 19, 1923 in Montrose, Kansas to Harold L. and Maisie Wilson.
+Richard Keith Wilson was born on July 19, 1923 in Montrose, Kansas, to Harold L. and Maisie Wilson.
 He moved with his parents and siblings (Carl, Idanell, and Clyde) when he was about six years old to Spokane, Washington and a few years later to Desmet, Idaho.
-Keith graduated from Plummer High school in 1942, and was drafted into the U. S. Army one year later.
+Keith graduated from Plummer High school in 1942, and he was drafted into the U. S. Army one year later.

-Materials in this collection may contain images, language, or other content that may be offensive or disturbing.
-These materials are a product of a time and place in history and should be viewed within their historical context.
-To maintain historical accuracy, the materials appear as they were originally created to serve as historical evidence of the social mindsets, occurrences, behaviors, and norms of their time.
+Materials in this collection, including images, language, or other content, may be offensive or disturbing to some viewers.
+Care has been taken to clearly document the sources of these records, so that viewers may consider the historical context in which they were produced.
+To maintain historical accuracy, the materials appear as they were originally created.
 They do not reflect the current views of the University of Idaho.
 For more information about how we treat materials with offensive or disturbing content, please see the University of Idaho Library, Special Collections and Archives Offensive Content Policy.
+Offensive Content Policy.

 Preferred Citation